-• In 2008, more than half (53%) of Indigenous Australians aged 18 and over in non-remote areas of Queensland had a disability or long-term health condition.
-Of these, about 8% had a profound or severe core activity limitation, which was almost twice the rate of non-Indigenous Australians.
+• In 2008, 63% of Indigenous Australians aged 18 and over in non-remote areas of South Australia had a disability or long-term health condition.
+Of these, about 13% had a profound or severe core activity limitation, which was more than twice the rate of non-Indigenous Australians.